Police

 Full travel advice: Local contacts

-Increased tensions and hostilities are caused by:
+Increased tensions and hostilities can be caused by:

 Demonstrations and strikes may disrupt goods and basic services, including road transport and international flights.